GojiraGreen/Uni-Kata/Files/README.md

 ---------

 **Average Monthly income**:
-Use data from income.txt and calculate average monthly income separately for man and woman.
+Use data from income.txt and calculate average monthly income, separately for man and woman.